Research ethical review

 In all cases where funding or sponsorship is sought and obtained, the University's ‘Funders and Funding Approval Application’ process must be followed.
 This is on the UTREC webpage, and a flowchart details the process.
 Briefly, this form is submitted to the Head of School, who makes a recommendation to UTREC, which then sends its comments to the Head of School for approval or not.
 UTREC has given an undertaking to normally turn around an application, once it receives it, within two working days.
 A list of pre-approved funders can be found on the UTREC web page.

 - Start date (Q1): Make sure this is after the ethics meeting during which your application will be considered.
 If your project involves human subjects, it should be at least 1-2 weeks after the meeting to allow time for revisions.

 - Written Forms Do Not Work in My Context: We also understand that in some contexts it is actually ethically or culturally inappropriate to make subjects sign physical consent forms or present them with too much paperwork.
-If you need to deviate from the standard write forms, please provide a full explanation in Q28 of the application form and create a supplementary document that explains in detail what you are going to do in place of the written forms (such as a script you will use to provide subjects verbally with information and obtain their verbal consent).
+If you need to deviate from the standard written forms, please provide a full explanation in Q31 of the application form and create a supplementary document that explains in detail what you are going to do in place of the written forms (such as a script you will use to provide subjects verbally with information and obtain their verbal consent).

 - University Teaching and Research Ethics Committee (UTREC)

 - UTREC Flowchart and Schedule of Procedures

 - UTREC Funders and Funding Approval Application

 - Association of Social Anthropologists of the UK and Commonwealth